crud27/crud27.github.io/index.md

 - Qualitative analysis by retrieving and aggregating data from over 75 sources and compiling it into a digestible and actionable format <br><br>
 #### Objective
 - The focus of the study was to investigate the following areas:
-1. existing teaching and learning standards, materials, and national policies;
+1. Existing teaching and learning standards, materials, and national policies;
-2. exploration and analysis of the pedagogical quality of existing materials, performance standards and national policies;
+2. Exploration and analysis of the pedagogical quality of existing materials, performance standards, and national policies;
-3. analysis of gaps in both core and supplemental materials; and
+3. Analysis of gaps in both core and supplemental materials; and
-4. recommendations for addressing the needs in upper primary mathematics including pedagogical and curricular needs.<br><br>
+4. Recommendations for addressing the needs in upper primary mathematics including pedagogical and curricular needs.<br><br>

 [5 Country Survey](pdf/5 country survey for upper primary mathematics RTI v6.pdf)